yantingelle-tech/COMP_group_project/README.md

 *   **Data Uploading (Main Block Initialization)**:
     The graph and route data are hardcoded and uploaded in the `if __name__ == "__main__":` block at the bottom of the file.
     First, instantiate the graph `city_map = Graph()`.
 Then, pass the list containing city names into `add_vertex` through a for loop, and call `city_map.add_edge()` multiple times to manually input the distances and connections between pairs of cities (we have already prepared instances examples for you).
 Finally, instantiate `dijkstra = Dijkstra(city_map)`, pass in the prepared graph structure, and execute the calculation.
-*   For solely testing the Graph ADT structure (e.g., `Dijkstra_Algorithm.py`), you only need to open the script file using any Python IDE (such as PyCharm, VSCode, etc.), and **directly click the Run button**.
+*   For solely testing the Dijkstra's Algorithm (`Dijkstra_Algorithm.py`), you only need to open the script file using any Python IDE (such as PyCharm, VSCode, etc.), and **directly click the Run button**.
 If you want to see how the distance dictionary, the previous -- node dictionary, and the unvisited list change, you can set a breakpoint at the while loop of the code and use debug mode to view the data changes of the dictionary, list, and different variables.